 This guide features what’s included in travel insurance and how to assess what coverage you need based on your trip type, destination and length.

-Travel insurance has your back when the unexpected happens, and given the current travel landscape, an unexpected turn of events could happen at the drop of a hat.
-In fact, many countries – from Anguilla to the United Arab Emirates – require visitors to have travel insurance upon arrival, whether due to COVID-19 or long-standing reasons.
+Travel insurance has your back when the unexpected happens on a trip.
+In fact, many countries—from Anguilla to the United Arab Emirates—require visitors to have travel insurance upon arrival.

 One way to protect your investment in a grand getaway or storybook honeymoon is through travel insurance.
-Rewards credit cards often offer varying degrees of travel insurance, covering everything from canceled or interrupted travel to lost luggage and damage to a rental car.
+A number of credit cards offer travel insurance, covering everything from canceled or interrupted travel to lost luggage and damage to a rental car.
+That said, the type of coverage varies.

 What is travel insurance?